avinmathew/public-transport-tracker/README.md

 * lat: initial latitude of the map center.
 If omitted, uses HTML5 geolocation and if not available, defaults to Brisbane, Australia.
 * lng: initial longitude of the map center.
 If omitted, uses HTML5 geolocation and if not available, defaults to Brisbane, Australia.
 * z: initial zoom level of the map.
+* traffic: "on" or "off" to enable/disable traffic layer on startup

 ## Run server